Cooper315315/music_copyright/README.md

 ## 1. Introduction

-*   This Python application provides a secure system for managing music-related documents and audio files.
-It allows users to store, retrieve, and manage their music-related assets in a protected environment.
-The system incorporates strong security measures to protect sensitive data, including AES-256 encryption for data storage, bcrypt for password hashing, and input sanitization to prevent common security vulnerabilities.
+This application is created and ran in python script - **music_copyright.py**.
+It is a secure platform that allows users and administrator to create, read, update and delete their artifacts (including documents and audio files) via a command-line-interface.
+This application also implemented important security measures to protect sensitive data as well as to prevent common and serious security vulnerabilities.

+This application also comes with a database - **music_database.db**, which stores the data related in the application.

+In addition, the application generates a log file – **access.log**, which records all activities conducted by all users.

 ## 2. Security Features